 My guess is that because Amazon makes it so easy for anyone to become an author, the marketplace is swollen with competition for readers’ time and money.

-I’ve always counseled my author clients to create revenue streams beyond their books.
-Print books, in particular, suck up money like a vacuum cleaner, with most of it spent on editing, printing, cover and interior design, marketing and publicity.
+I’ve always counseled my author clients to create writing-related revenue streams beyond their books.
+Print books, in particular, suck up money like a vacuum cleaner, with most of it spent on editing, printing, cover design, interior formatting, marketing, and publicity.

 How, then, can authors create more revenue streams associated with their books or areas of expertise without incurring a lot of additional expense?
 Here are nine of my favorite ways to make money other than writing books.